NL33/electron-git/z-next.md

             - colors.

 *General*
+# bug:
+nav window was opened
+no chrome window present
+I hit "toggle chrome position" the apps doubled up. stayed that way until new update

 # Javascript from Apple Events in Chrome

 - Right now, searching chrome tabs is turned off, as is the favicon. because of issue of whether use has to turn on javascript from Apple Events.
 If this changes, change the following: